fbpx

 Find a Provider

-What is the Optilume® BPH Catheter System,
+What is the Optilume® BPH Catheter System, and how is it used?

 Typically administered as an outpatient procedure, Optilume® BPH is a drug-coated balloon that is inserted into the urethra via a telescopic camera, to the prostate.